 - Claim: NATO nuclear exercises violate the Non-Proliferation Treaty

-- Claim: NATO leaders promised at the time of German reunification that the Alliance would not expand to the East
+- Claim: NATO promised at the time of German reunification that the Alliance would not expand to the East

 - NATO's operations